Graphing the performance of the market over the past 147 years.

 In his books, Shiller takes a close look at historical stock market performance and for this he put together a comprehensive database which included monthly average U.S. stock market prices going back all the way to 1871, along with information on dividends, earnings, inflation and interest rates.
 You can download all of this data, which he updates regularly, from his website.

-This is an incredible treasure trove of data and I have spent countless hours playing around with it in my spreadsheets.
-For his data series, Shiller has spliced together several other series of data.
+This is an incredible treasure trove of data and I have spent countless hours playing around with it.
+For his data series, Shiller has spliced together several other discrete sets of data.
 He uses the S&P 500 as his marker of US stock performance over the past few decades.
 Before that, he uses what was then the more widely used S&P 90 index and before that he uses information collected by Cowles and Associates that they published in 1938 after painstakingly going through historical newspaper clippings, looking for references to stock prices, dividend announcements, etc. Clearly as you go further back in time, the data becomes increasingly unreliable.
 As well, markets have changed.
 In the late 1800’s, the market was made up mostly of railroad stocks with a few utilities and industrials sprinkled in for good measure.
 There were no multi billion dollar companies whose entire fate rested in the fickle thumbs of a group of smartphone-wielding pre-teens.
 The more things change, the more they stay the same, though, and I think we can still gain valuable insights by looking back at the full sweep of stock market history as the market has evolved over the past 147 years.

 Before we get to graphing all this juicy data, let’s lay out some ground rules.